 A spectacular overhead kick from Christian Benteke midway through the first half cancelled out Wes Hoolahan's well-worked opener, before the Belgian powered home a header two minutes later to give his side the lead.

-Hoolahan spurned a great chance to level things soon afterwards, before Leandro Bacuna rounded off a wonderful sweeping counterattack with a curled finish.
+Hoolahan spurned a great chance to level things soon afterwards, before Leandro Bacuna rounded off a wonderful sweeping counter-attack with a curled finish.

-It was the 31-year old who broke the deadlock within the opening three minutes.
+And it was the 31-year old who broke the deadlock within the opening three minutes.

 Ron Vlaar's long ball found Benteke in the box and, with his back to goal, the striker took a neat touch before lashing a stunning overhead kick past John Ruddy.

 Benteke was on hand again two minutes later, shaking off Bassong in the area to head home Ashley Westwood's corner.